ubccr/xdmod/user_manual_builder/Common_User_Interface_Elements.rst

 the cursor in a straight line vertically or horizontally to zoom along the y-axis or x-axis, respectively.
 When adjusting the zoom along a specific axis you will be able to adjust the range of the data based on how far you drag your cursor.
-Every chart in XDMoD can also zoom along both the x and y axis adjusting the range for both.
+Every chart in XDMoD can also zoom along both the x- and y-axes adjusting the range for both.
 For most charts in XDMoD, the zoom level can be reset by double clicking on an empty area of the plot.
 The only exception is for charts in the :ref:`Metric Explorer <metric_explorer>` tab, where you